 That said, setting up a home office requires a significant change if you're used to working in a formal office setting.
 It takes a bit of planning and a bit of effort to make sure this space maximizes your efficiency and productivity.

-In this article, I'll go over the perfect home office setup and 18 items that should be included in your work area.
+In this article, I'll go over the best home office setup and 18 items that should be included in your work area.

 You should consider how to effectively set up a home office to avoid the temptation to start a quick load of laundry or catch up on that episode you missed last night.
-I know that sometimes, when I work from home without creating a proper environment, I'm not very productive.
+Sometimes, when I work from home without creating a proper environment, I'm not very productive.

 To help minimize distractions, and ensure peak efficiency, here is the ultimate home office setup guide for productivity.